csecht/count-and-size/README.md

 Development environment was Linux Ubuntu 20.04, Windows 11, and macOS 13.2.

+### NOTE: Currently not running well with macOS.
+Image file selection may be restricted to jpeg types.
+The run settings selection window is hidden after a file is selected, but can be restored by clicking on the Python app 'rocket' icon.

 ### Usage examples:
 From within the downloaded repository folder, recommended command line invocation of the size_it.py module: `python3 -m size_it`